-Dutch suspect to be arraigned in slaying of US student
+Dutch suspect kept in custody in slaying of U.S. college student

 The university’s school of social and behavioral sciences, where Papenheim studied, organized a meeting for friends and teachers.

-“We encourage our students and staff not to let each other alone in this difficult time and to get in touch with student advisers and psychologists if they want to,” the university said.
+“We encourage our students and staff not to let each other be alone in this difficult time and to get in touch with student advisers and psychologists if they want to,” the university said.

 Papenheim’s mother, Donee Odegard, told the Star Tribune newspaper in Minneapolis that her daughter was studying psychology with a focus on suicide.
 She said Sarah’s brother took his own life three years ago.